ChromiumOS-Guy/godot-script-library/ThreadPool/readme.md

 ```diff
 load_scene_with_interactive(path, task_tag : String, print_to_console = true ,time_limit : float = task_time_limit, priority:int = 0)
 ```
-uses ResourceLoader.load_interactive() to load your scene async while also updating the task's task.progress and it returns task so you can hook it up to a loading screen , use example: load_scene_with_interactive("path_to_level.tscn","task_tag", false #optional , 10000 # optional, 51 # optional)
+uses ResourceLoader.load_interactive() to load your scene async while also updating the task's task.progress and it returns task so you can hook it up to a loading screen

+use example: load_scene_with_interactive("path_to_level.tscn","task_tag", false , 100000 , 0)
+, "path_to_level.tscn" is the level path
+, "task_tag" is the task.tag
+, false is print_to_console
+, 100000 is the time limit in milliseconds
+, 0 is highest priority (theres no limit to lowest priority)